 Many more lessons can be drawn from history, but I don’t have the space here to discuss them all.
 I hope that these brief examples show that we can indeed abandon the view that contemporary harms are new.
 This should be cause for optimism, because it means thatwe can indeed learn from our successes and failures in dealing with harms of the past.

-* This post is based on a paper I wrote together with Derek Bell and Joanne Swaffield, and which we submitted to Journal of Agricultural and Environmental Ethics.
+* This post is based on a paper I wrote together with Derek Bell and Joanne Swaffield, and which is now published in Journal of Agricultural and Environmental Ethics.
+You can read the article (open access) here!

 ** I owe this example to Leif Wenar.
 In Blood Oil, he refers to the abolition of slavery to draw similarities with current injustices.